 This turns out to be the central problem with the magic employment fallacy.
 Nothing in economic theory says what the ‘market-clearing price’ for labor—the wage level at which there is neither unemployment nor a labor shortage—ought to be.
 It might be well below what people need to cover their needs, which could present a near-term existential threat to many people.
 We thus appear to face a dilemma.
 On the one hand, we want to free up human attention for uses that the job loop doesn’t provide for.
 On the other hand, we want to avoid a rapid collapse of the job loop.
 In order to understand how we can accomplish both, we need to consider the relationship between the cost of labor and innovation.

 Some people argue that unions made labor expensive, resulting in unaffordable products and services.
 But in reality, increased labor costs in fact propelled us to become more efficient: entrepreneurs overcame the challenge of more expensive labor by building better machines that required fewer humans.
-In countries such as India, the abundance of cheap labor meant that for a long time there was little incentive to invest in a machine, since it was cheaper to have people do the work by hand.
+In countries such as India, the abundance of cheap labor meant that for a long time there was little incentive to invest in machines, since it was cheaper to have people do the work by hand.

 Globally, we face the risk of being stuck in a low innovation trap precisely as a result of a fear that automation will make labor cheap.
-For example, we might end up with many more years of people driving trucks across the country, long after a machine could do the same job more safely .
+For example, we might end up with many more years of people driving trucks across the country, long after a machine could do the same job more safely (Wong, 2016).
 What is the incentive to automate a job if you can get someone to do it for minimum wage?

 Some people object to automation innovations on the grounds that work is an integral part of people’s identity.
 If you have been a truck driver for many years, for instance, who will you be if you lose your job?
 At first, this might sound like a completely legitimate question.
 But it is worth recalling that the idea that purpose primarily has to do with one’s profession, instead of belonging to a religion or to a community, is an Industrial Age phenomenon.
-So if we want to free up attention via automation, we need to come up with a new answer.